Archive for the ‘Lordship Salvation’ Category

 Dead.
 We’re all born into this world “spiritually” dead in trespasses and sin.
 We inherited a sinful nature from our parents that goes all the way back to our first parents, Adam and Eve.
 Thankfully this spiritual death (separation from God) can/will be reversed the moment a person places his/her faith in the Lord Jesus Christ alone who died for our sins…and rose again bodily on the third day.
 This is the Good News (Gospel) that one has to believe in order to be saved.
 And He [Jesus] said to them [His disciples], ‘Go into all the world and preach the gospel to every creature’” (Mark 16:15).
 Have you placed your faith in Christ alone yet?
 If not, why not now?
 If you’ve been saved, are you sharing the Gospel with others as God opens doors for you and as you are led by the Holy Spirit?

 Helpless.
-Some people argue that those who are spiritually dead can’t do anything.
+Some people point out that those who are spiritually dead can’t do anything.
 This is why God must provide the initial, necessary faith for us to believe in/on the Lord Jesus Christ so we can trust in Him alone and be saved.
 We are saved by one act of faith, but a believer is supposed to continue to live in an attitude of faith.
 “For unto you it is given in the behalf of Christ, not only to believe on him, but also to suffer for his sake” (Philippians 1:29).
 “Who then is Paul, and who is Apollos, but ministers through whom you believed, as the Lord gave to each one?”
 (1 Corinthians 3:5).
 We believe that God has provided salvation/deliverance from the lake of fire for all mankind but not for the devil or fallen angels/demons who believe in God and tremble.
-“And this is the condemnation, that the light [i.e. Christ] has come into the world, and men loved darkness rather than light, because their deeds were evil” (John 3:19).
+“And this is the condemnation, that the light [i.e., Christ] has come into the world, and men loved darkness rather than light, because their deeds were evil” (John 3:19).

 Faith.
 In his excellent book, “Maturing In Christ,” Dr. H. L. Schafer points out four uses of faith: 1) The gift of faith for salvation, 2) the spiritual gift of faith, 3) the measure of faith, 4) the attitude of faith.
 “The gift of faith for salvation, which comes from [God] the Holy Spirit at the point of salvation.
 The hope involved, based on a promise of God, is salvation (1 Cor.
 3:5; 15:1-4; Eph.
 2:8; Phil.
 1:29).
 The initial act of faith obtains the thing hoped for (salvation) and from that time on it is no longer needed or used, since faith has become a reality.
 Once a believer is saved he no longer needs to use this act of faith again because he now possesses the thing he hoped for – salvation (Titus 3:5).
 This very act of faith was not a work on the part of the person, but was a gift (Rom.
 4:5).”
 [1]